llylly/Robustra/README.md

 Code cleaning and detail documentation is in progress.

 ------
-Below is original README.md from Wrong and Zico.
+Below is original README.md from Wong and Zico.

 # Provably robust neural networks